Welcome to Vancouver!

 - ask friends, or strangers on forums

-- stay at a hotel/hostel/B&B/Airbnb first, then check online for somewhere to stay more permanently
+- stay at a hotel/hostel/B&B first, then check ads around town for somewhere to stay more permanently

 Mobile Phone Plans

 There are quite a few phone companies out there, each with competitive plans and prices.
 I’ve only ever used Fido, so I can’t really speak about other plans (I did use Virgin Mobile while living in Ontario though).
 Perhaps I’ll just list the phone companies out there and you can do your research or check this site.
-I’d avoid Rogers, Bell, and Telus simply because everyone’s complained about their crazy $100-200 phone bill at the end of the month.
-Note that some of the other companies are under the above-mentioned companies but it just means paying less with the benefit of a wider network.
+Sound good? 😉

 - Virgin Mobile